jolie/docs/fault-handling/termination_and_compensation.md

 ![](../.gitbook/assets/termination_and_compensation.jpg)

 **Fig.1** Code _P_ is executed in parallel with scopes _B_ and _C_ within scope _A_. _C_ is supposed to be successfully ended, whereas _B_ is terminated during its execution by the fault _f_ raised by _P_.
 The fault handler of _A_ can execute the compensation handler loaded by _C_.

+Installing a handler overwrites the previous one for the same fault or scope name; however, handlers can be composed by using the [`cH` placeholder](#handler-composition-the-ch-placeholder), which is replaced by the code of the previously installed handler.

 ## Termination